 Affirmative Action Representatives

-The AAR is a tenured member of the faculty and is part of every search committee.
-The AAR is expected to take a leading role in identifying women and minorities who qualify for the position, and in ensuring compliance with all affirmative action guidelines in all phases of the search.
-The AAR assists the search committee in carrying out its responsibilities to develop a broad and diverse candidate pool and acts as a liaison to the EEO/AA Office during the process.
+The affirmative action representatives are members of the faculty and are part of every search committee.
+They are expected to take a leading role in identifying women and minorities who qualify for the position, and in ensuring compliance with all affirmative action guidelines in all phases of the search.
+The affirmative action representatives assist the search committee in carrying out its responsibilities to develop a broad and diverse candidate pool and acts as a liaison to the EEO/AA Office during the process.

 For more information, please contact the Office of Institutional Equity and Diversity